Uneven Floor Fall Accident Attorneys

 Property owners have a duty under the law to make repairs needed on a property.
-This duty also requires them to also make regular inspections of their property to see if conditions must be repaired.
-Even if a property owner was not aware of an uneven surface at the time of the accident, he or she may still be liable.
-This is because Illinois’ Premises Liability Act imposes a legal duty of care on property owners to repair conditions that they should have known would present a danger to the public.
+This responsibility also requires them also to make regular inspections of their property to see if conditions must be repaired.
+Even if a property owner was not aware of an uneven surface at the time of the accident, he or she might still be liable.
+This is because Illinois' Premises Liability Act imposes a legal duty of care on property owners to repair conditions that they should have known would present a danger to the public.

 Often, uneven floor accident cases are heard before a judge or jury.
 The judge or jury will need to assess the facts of the case to determine whether the property owner should have known that a condition presented a danger to the public.
 The fact finder is also charged with the task of assessing whether a property owner acted as a "reasonably prudent person" under the same or similar circumstances.
 If a property owner had made previous repairs on a wooden floor with a tendency to become uneven, then this would likely put the owner on notice that constant repairs were needed for this surface.
 If a subsequent visitor was injured on this surface, then the property owner would likely be liable for his or her injuries.